To engage Jonathan Ware for a concert, please call us on: +44 (0)20 7379 8477 or contact us

 Jonathan studied at the Eastman School of Music, The Juilliard School and the Hochschule für Musik ‘Hanns Eisler’ in Berlin.
 He won 1st Prize at the 2014 Stuttgart Song Competition with baritone Ludwig Mittelhammer.

-Born in Texas, Jonathan Ware studied at the Eastman School of Music, The Juilliard School and with Wolfram Rieger at the Hochschule für Musik ‘Hanns Eisler Berlin’.
+Born in Texas, Jonathan Ware studied at the Eastman School of Music, The Juilliard School and with Wolfram Rieger at the Hochschule für Musik ‘Hanns Eisler Berlin’, where he now teaches.

 He won the Pianist’s Prize at Wigmore Hall/Kohn Foundation International Song and Das Lied Competitions, and 1st Prize in the International Hugo Wolf Competition.
 In 2014 he was selected for representation by Young Classical Artists Trust.
 He now divides his time between Europe and the USA.